Watching TV With Diabetic Retinopathy

 If you or someone you care about has been diagnosed with diabetic retinopathy, we can help.
 Call today to schedule a low vision exam.

-The Low Vision Center at Family Eyecare Center of Optometry serves patients from Los Angeles, Westchester, El Segundo, Playa Del Rey, and throughout California.
+The Low Vision Center at Family Eyecare Center of Optometry serves patients from Los Angeles, Westchester, Inglewood, Playa Del Rey, and throughout California.